Guide to Collecting Stamps

 Where to Begin

-If you are uncertain what stamps to collect, simply follow your heart to what appeals to your curiosity and captures your interest.
+If you are uncertain how to collect stamps and what stamps to collect, simply follow your heart to what appeals to your curiosity and captures your interest.
 One way to see a broad variety of material is to receive Stamps-on-Approval.
 Kenmore will send you colorful, exciting selections for you to conveniently preview in your home on 15-day Free Examination.
 Click to learn more about receiving

 Stamp Collecting Supplies

-Compared to many hobbies, Stamp Collecting Supplies are very affordable.
-You have many storage options to display and protect your stamps.
+Compared to many hobbies, are very affordable.
+Stamps collectors have many storage options to display and protect stamps.

 Stamp Collecting Basics

-Watch our brief online videos or print out our guides on using stamp hinges, stamp mounts, how to use a perforation gauge and how to detect watermarks.
+Watch our brief online videos or print out our stamp guide on using stamp hinges, stamp mounts, how to use a perforation gauge and how to detect watermarks.

-Get the inside scoop with our on how to distinguish the valuable from the common varieties.
+Get the inside scoop on how to distinguish the valuable from the common varieties with our U.S. Stamp Identifier and discover the various types of U.S. stamps and covers you can collect.

 Fascinating stories about some of the world's most desirable and interesting stamps.